-"The Chawan" introduces the highest-end tea utensils in Japanese museums, including three Jianzhan designated as national treasures, as well as tea utensils produced by various kilns in the Song Dynasty of China.
+"The Chawan" introduces the highest-end tea utensils in Japanese museums, including three Tenmoku designated as national treasures, as well as tea utensils produced by various kilns in the Song Dynasty of China.
 The book is exquisitely printed and is a must-have for collectors.

 During these thousand years, everything has been changing.